FartyPants/Training_PRO/README.md

 - turn BOS on and OFF
 - target selector
 - DEMENTOR LEARNING (experimental) Deep Memorization Enforcement Through Overlapping and Repetition.
 This is an experiment for long-text learning using low epochs (basically use 1 epoch with constant LR or 2 epochs with FP_low_epoch_annealing LR scheduler)
+- Geting rid of micro batch size/batch size confusion.
+Now there is True Batch Size and Gradient accumulation slider, consisten with all the other training out there
+- Ability to save Checkpoint during training with a button
+- different modes of checkpoint saving

 ### Notes:

 This uses it's own chunking code for raw text based on sentence splitting.
 This will avoid weird cuts in the chunks and each chunk should now start with sentence and end on some sentence.
 It works hand in hand with Hard Cut.
 A propper use is to structure your text into logical blocks (ideas) separated by three \n then use three \n in hard cut.
 This way each chunk will contain only one flow of ideas and not derail in the thoughts.
 And Overlapping code will create overlapped blocks on sentence basis too, but not cross hard cut, thus not cross different ideas either.
 Does it make any sense?
 No?
 Hmmmm...